 In addition to getting a state license, many doctors choose to become board certified in a medical specialty.
 Each of the member boards of the American Board of Medical Specialties grants certification which must be renewed every several years.
 Initial certification requires completion of medical school and graduate medical education, and passing a written or oral exam in that area of specialization.

 Preparing to become a doctor takes a lot of effort, not to mention money: four years of college, four years of medical school, and three to eight years of post-graduate medical education.
 After all that, there's an exam to pass.

-Getting a license can be a long process—the licensing board must verify that you have met all your qualifications—and a very expensive one with fees ranging from a few to several hundred dollars.
+Getting a license can be a long process and a very expensive one with fees ranging from a few to several hundred dollars.
 By the time you are ready to look for a job, you will be well-prepared to work.
-Here are some of the qualities employers want in job candidates.
-Employers listed them in job announcements in various sources:
+Here are some of the qualities employers want in job candidates:

 - Adheres to the highest standards of medical practice, ethics, and professionalism at all times

 - Accurate and timely documentation of medical records